rlpacheco/abseff/README.md

 *Explanation*:

-This example is calculating absolute absolute risk of an event on base 1000 for a hazard ratio of 0.90 (95% CI of 0.61 to 1.34) considering a control risk of 0.055 (5.5%) in a particular time (e.g. 5 years).
+This example is calculating absolute risk of an event on base 1000 for a hazard ratio of 0.90 (95% CI of 0.61 to 1.34) considering a control risk of 0.055 (5.5%) in a particular time (e.g. 5 years).

 Indicating **hrevent100** would wield the result on base 100.